Jerkurtz/JeremyKurtz/README.md

 # 💫 About Me:
-Hey, my name is Jeremy, and I am a database administrator!
+Hey, my name is Jeremy, and I am a Database Administrator!

 ## 🌐 Socials: